A Semantics for Belief in Simplicial Complexes: Abstract

 \section{Abstract}

-We provide a novel semantics for belief using simplicial complexes.
-In our framework, belief satisfies the \textsf{KD45} axioms and rules as well as the ``knowledge implies belief'' axiom ($K\phi \lthen B\phi$); in addition, we adopt the (standard) assumption that each facet in our simplicial models has exactly one vertex of every color.
-No existing model of belief in simplicial complexes that we are aware of is able to satisfy all of these conditions without trivializing belief to coincide with knowledge. \cite{KaSC,SimpBel} We also address the common technical assumption of ``properness'' for relational structures made in the simplicial semantics literature, namely, that no two worlds fall into the same knowledge cell for all agents; we argue that there are conceptually sensible belief frames in which this assumption is violated, and use the result of \cite{Note1} to bypass this restriction.
-We conclude with a discussion of how an alternative ``simplicial sets'' framework could allow us to bypass properness altogether and perhaps provide a more streamlined simplicial framework for representing belief.
+We provide novel semantics for belief using simplicial complexes.
+In our framework, belief is a KD45 modality that satisfies ``knowledge implies belief'' (``If you know phi, then you believe phi''); in addition, we adopt the (standard) assumption that each facet in our simplicial models contains exactly one vertex for each agent.
+No existing model of belief in simplicial complexes that we are aware of is able to satisfy all of these conditions without trivializing belief to coincide with knowledge.
+We establish a truth-preserving correspondence between our simplicial framework and standard relational models for knowledge and belief; this involves, notably, proving that all relational models can be simulated using proper relational models, a result of independent interest.
+Finally, we apply these results to provide a simple axiomatization.